crybot/linformer/typst/main.typ

 english to german sentences in a single CSV file for training.
 Additionally, a validation (dev) and test dataset are provided.
 The validation set has not been used.

-Because of resources constraints, we could note use or preprocess the entire dataset while keeping it in memory.
+Because of resources constraints, we could not use or preprocess the entire dataset while keeping it in memory.
 Applying preprocessing on the fly during training would have slowed down the experiment significantly, rendering its results meaningless.
 Instead, we used half of the original training dataset and used the last 1% of it as a validation set.

 We used the pretrained Huggingface #footnote("https://www.huggingface.co") implementation of the BART @bart2019 tokenizer, which employs Byte Pair Encoding (BPE) and was applied to the dataset prior to training as a preprocessing step.
 The vocabulary of the tokenizer included about 50k tokens, in contrast to the vocabulary size of 37k from
 @vaswani2017.
 We truncated each sentence in the dataset to 256 tokens, padding on the right when necessary to enable training in batches.
+This should not cause meaningful degradation in model performance since the average sequence length after tokenization of the training dataset is much lower for both source and target sentences.
+@tab-data-stats shows post-tokenization statistics for the training dataset without padding applied.

+#figure(
+  table(
+    columns: 4,
+    [*Input*], [*Average Length*], [*Min Length*], [*Max Length*], [source],  [31], [3], [10864],
+    [target],  [59], [3], [8318],
+  ),
+  caption: [Statistics for the training dataset, reporting average (rounded up to the nearest integer), minimum and maximum sequence lengths after tokenization for source and target sequences.]
+) <tab-data-stats>

-Each batch is randomly sampled from the training dataset and trimmed to the length of the longest non-padded sequence within the batch, significantly improving performance for batches with many short sequences (and, consequently, a high number of <pad> tokens).
+During training, each batch is randomly sampled and trimmed to the length of the longest non-padded sequence within the batch, significantly improving performance for batches with many short sequences (and, consequently, a high number of
+<pad> tokens).

 The validation dataset is only used to log metrics during training and for scheduling the learning rate.
 The test dataset is instead used during the last evaluation step of each experiment.

-#strong[TODO]
-- Average sequence length in training dataset

 = Architecture <architecture>